samochristensen/craig-the-note-taker/README.md

    - Confirm slash commands present in your server(s) (guild‑scoped are instant; global may take up to ~1 hour).
    - Run /hello and /ping.
    - If slash commands don’t appear: ensure the bot was invited with applications.commands scope.
 Use /invite to get the URL.
 You can also run /sync to force a re-sync for the current guild.
-   - Run /ollama_health (models should include llama3.1:8b).
+   - Run /health (gateway + transcriber + ollama).
+Models should include llama3.1:8b; transcriber /health should be 200.
-   - Run /transcriber_health (expect status 200 JSON).
    - In a voice channel: /joinvoice → /startnotes → speak 20–30s → /stopnotes
    - Expect recap messages and transcript.srt in your post channel.